Urban Meyer, used to fast starts in college, is welcomed to the NFL with sloppy loss to Texans

 Jacksonville proved to be the dregs of the league last season by going 1-15, but that earned it a victory of sorts by securing the No. 1 pick in a draft boasting an extremely highly regarded quarterback prospect, Trevor Lawrence.
 In his own NFL debut Sunday, the former Clemson star looked like a rookie forced to throw many more passes than his coach would have preferred.
 Lawrence completed 28 of 51 attempts for 332 yards, three touchdowns, three interceptions and an underwhelming 70.1 rating.

-After the Jags went three-and-out on their first possession, they were quickly forced off the field on their second, with another penalty, this time for offensive holding, serving as a self-inflicted wound.
-All told, Jacksonville ended up with 10 accepted penalties for 82 yards, compared to half as many infractions for Houston.
+After the Jaguars went three-and-out on their first possession, they were quickly forced off the field on their second, with another penalty, this time for offensive holding, serving as a self-inflicted wound.
+All told, Jacksonville ended up with 10 accepted penalties for 82 yards, compared with half as many infractions for Houston.

 “It’s inexcusable,” Meyer said after the game.
 “Three preseason games, you’d think we’d have that fixed.
 So that’s something that I would guesstimate you would not see again.”